 A common question received by our team of EB-5 professionals is “What is the typical structure of an EB-5 project?”
 The answer can be complicated, so we want to share our collective experience resulting from our work across various EB-5 project structures.
-In addition, we have provided an adjustable mezzanine debt template to serve as a simplified starting point for EB-5 project developers, and can be modified for the specific capital structure of your project.
+Additionally, we have provided an adjustable mezzanine debt template to serve as a simplified starting point for EB-5 project developers, which can be modified for the specific capital structure of your project.

 Key Parties Involved in an EB-5 Project

 The first step in any project structuring discussion is to understand the parties involved in the transaction and to determine which role(s) each party will play.
 Participants may have several roles in a transaction, so it is critical to think through the impact of certain parties fulfilling certain roles.

 As a general summary, the key participants in an EB-5 deal involve the following:

 - Project sponsor (a real estate developer or, for an operating business, the project owner)

 - Equity sponsor (often the same as the project sponsor)